|Nutritional Guidelines (per serving)|

 A traditional prawn cocktail was a popular appetizer in the 1960s and '70s.
-Back then it was considered sophisticated but, sadly, over time it fell out of fashion as many once-popular foods do.
-However, now it is back and has been smartened up, though the recipe remains much the same.
+Back then it was considered sophisticated but over time, it sadly fell out of fashion.
+But in recent times, the prawn cocktail has experienced a resurgence as a go-to party food.
+Though times have changed, the recipe remains much the same.

-A prawn cocktail is one of the quickest and easiest of starters, however, having a super tasty one is not that easy if you don't use the best ingredients, particularly when it comes to the prawns and shrimp.
+A prawn cocktail (or shrimp cocktail) is one of the quickest and easiest of starters.
+However, having a super tasty one is not that easy if you don't use the best ingredients, particularly when it comes to the prawns and shrimp.
 There are many cheap, frozen prawns available in the supermarket freezer but these do not make good cocktails.
-Once defrosted they often tend to be watery and tasteless.
+Once defrosted, they often tend to be watery and tasteless.

 - 4 tablespoons mayonnaise (homemade or good-quality)